sriram-jeganathan/C/BASICS.md

 ---
+# Conditional Statament
+Conditional statements in C are used to control the flow of execution based on specified conditions.
+The conditional statements in C are if statements and switch-case statements

 ## If Statements
 An if statement is a conditional statement used in programming to execute a block of code only if a specified condition is true.